JS0Nai/repo-rt/README.md

         *   `{repo_name}-selective_map.json`
     *Note the **absolute path** to your project's root directory (e.g., `/Users/yourname/projects/your-project`).
     *   Open your preferred LLM chat interface (e.g., within your IDE).
-    *Copy the **entire content** of the "LLM Repository Analysis Instructions" block provided in the `LLM_Analysis_Prompt_Template.md` file at the root of the repo-mapper directory.
+    *Copy the **entire content** of the "LLM Repository Analysis Instructions" block provided in the `LLM_Analysis_Prompt_Template.md` file at the root of the repo-rt directory.
     *   Paste the instruction block into the chat.
     ***Crucially, replace the placeholders** within the instruction block with:
         *   The absolute path to your repository.